ObjectModules/deploy/Mapping.md

 `Let them find their way to help you get what you want.`

 ##Our concept
 Here we are going to do the same way when you go to a doctor.
-We have to sorted out all information in related to all kind of the food to become a library.
-We will also need to examine all of your data.
-Hopefully then you can follow the method on getting your best food.
+We have to collect out all information in related to all kind of the food and make it to become a library.
+We will also need to examine all of your data, including your age, your genre, your blood structure and everything else that required to find your best food.

-Getting the library of the food is one process.
-Getting the data of your self is also another process.
+Hopefully then you can follow all the method on getting your best food.
+See that, getting the library of all kind of the food is one process.
+Getting the data of yourself is also another process.
 Both are different.

-Let's define how we are going to get the library in related with the food and the data of your self in the same way as we make a mapping of the process from the *the hungry*.
+Let's define how we are going to get the library in related with the food and the data of yourself in the same way as we make a mapping of the process from the *the hungry*.

 Let's put again the mapping here:
 ```